 - Provide transportation to and from the meetup.
 This can be the use of the family car, money for public transportation, or helping your au pair to coordinate a ride.

 - Consider hosting an event.
-Many of our host families work with their Local Coordinator to throw an event at their home, from cook-offs to pool parties.
+From cook-offs to pool parties, many of our host families work with their Local Coordinator to throw an event at their home.

 The monthly cluster events are truly beneficial for your au pair’s mental and emotional health and will help your au pair to make the most of their year.
 If you have any more questions, please reach out to your Local Coordinator.